 Just because your child dropped out of high school doesn't mean his life is over.
 In fact, 75 percent of high school dropouts eventually finish.
-Here are four ways your high school dropout can earn his diploma or a GED:
+Finding the time and motivation to get a GED program completed can be complicated by real life responsibilities and issues.
+Don't let those obstacles stop your young adult from completing his high school education.
+Here are ways your high school dropout can earn his diploma or a GED.

 - Adult Education Programs: Most adult ed programs offer courses to help students prepare for the GED.
 Adult ed schools are typically run by high school districts, community colleges or a collaboration between the two, with funding provided by the state.
 Call your local adult education school for information.